 15 Nov Our very own Jason Nichol is featured in the For The Record Podcast

 Jason Nichol, as he mentions at the end of this podcast, is all about sharing experiences; and it is what he exactly does in this episode of For The Record Podcast with Tiphany Hall, CGO of Aesthetic Record.
 Whether or not you are in aesthetic practice, you can take a lesson or two from this podcast full of wisdom, and apply them in your life.
 Watch and listen as Jason talks of how he and wife Brooke Nichol have made Saving Face to be the highly successful aesthetic practice in Austin, Texas that it is today.
-He also relates the story of how Post Love was born, why the mantra “Heal, Empower, Love”, and how education is the key to handling objections to CBD.
+He also relates the story of how Post Love was born, why the mantra “Restore, Empower, Love”, and how education is the key to handling objections to Organic Hemp.
 Throughout the podcast, he highlights the importance of continuous learning and unlearning, setting goals, building habits, and creating an abundance mindset in achieving success.

 On Culture, Abundance Mindset, and Competition

 Jason and Brooke Nichol have forged a partnership and developed a work space culture that Jason believes to be what sets them apart from competition.
 At the beginning, it was just him and Brooke, with Brooke doing all the appointments, phone calls, etc. However, realizing that with an assistant around, Brooke can focus on what she is great at; she can be the finest injector that she really is and eventually gain more clients.
 Jason believes that employees who don’t produce revenue are actually the key to producing revenue.
 He says, “…freeing the person up who’s great at selling to go sell more or to go inject more”.
 He thinks that practitioners who hesitate to outsource are in the scarcity mindset, but clearly an abundance mindset is what allows them to scale.